 Holy Trinity Academy, Calne

-Holy Trinity school is located on the southern side of Calne, where the town meets Quemerford.
+Holy Trinity Church of England Academy is located on the southern side of Calne, where the town meets Quemerford.
 The school welcomes children from the ages of 4 to 11.

 Every child and adult is valued as an individual within the Holy Trinity family.
 Visitors often comment on the friendly, caring atmosphere.